A generalized conditional gradient method for dynamic inverse problems with optimal transport regularization: Numerical implementation and experiments

 \subsubsection{Experiment 1 - Single atom with constant speed}

 We start with a basic example that serves at illustrating how to observe the data, the obtained reconstructions, and their respective distortions due to the employed regularization.
 We use constant-in-time forward Fourier-type measurements, with frequencies sampled from an Archimedean spiral: for each sampling time $i \in \{0,\ldots,50\}$, we consider the same frequencies vector $S_{i} \in (\R^2)^{n_i}$ with $n_i := 20$ and $S_{i,k}$ lying on a spiral for $k = 1,\ldots,20$ (see Figure~\ref{fig:1:data}).
 Thus, the corresponding forward operators defined by \eqref{def:forward_numerics} are constant in time, i.e., $K_{t_i}^*=K^*$.
 The employed ground-truth $\mu^\dagger$ is composed of a single atom with intensity $I^\dagger = 1$, and respective curve $\gamma^\dagger(t) := (0.2,0.2) + t (0.6,0.6)$.
 Accordingly, we have $\mu^\dagger = c^\dagger \mu_{\gamma^\dagger}$ with $c^\dagger = 1/a_{\gamma^\dagger}$.
 We consider the case of noiseless data $f_{t_i} := K^* \rho^\dagger_{t_i}$.
 The corresponding backprojection $w_{t_i}^0:=Kf_{t_i}$ can be visualized in Figure~\ref{fig:1:data} for some selected time samples.
 For the proposed data $f$ we solve the minimization problem \eqref{eq:discrete_minimization} employing Algorithm~\ref{alg:full}.
 The obtained reconstructions are presented in Figure~\ref{fig:1:reconstruction_comparison}, where we display the results for two different parameter choices $\alpha,\beta$.
 Given the simplicity of the considered example, we employed Subroutine~\ref{alg:multistart} with only 5 restarts, that is, $N_{\rm max}=5$.
-In the respective cases of parameters $\alpha=\beta = 0.1$ and $\alpha=\beta = 0.4$, Algorithm \ref{alg:full} converged in $2$ and $1$ iterations, and had an execution time of $11$ and $6$ minutes.
+In the respective cases of parameters $\alpha=\beta = 0.1$ and $\alpha=\beta = 0.4$, Algorithm \ref{alg:full} converged in $2$ and $1$ iterations, and had an execution time of $2$ and $1$ minutes (the employed CPU was an Apple M1 8 Core 3.2 GHz, running native arm64 Python 3.9.7).

 As common for Tikhonov regularization methods, the obtained reconstructions differ from the ground-truth due to the effect of regularization.
 Specifically, in Figure~\ref{fig:1:recons}, we notice a stronger effect of the regularization with parameters $\alpha=\beta=0.4$ at the endpoints of the reconstructed curve.
 Such phenomenon is expected: as argued in Section \ref{sec:insstepheu}, each curve found by Subroutine \ref{alg:multistart} belongs to the set of stationary points $\mathfrak{S}_F$; due to the optimality conditions proven in Proposition~\ref{cor:optimality}, any of such curves has zero initial and final speed, i.e., $\dot \gamma(0) = \dot \gamma(1) = 0$.
 The mentioned constraint is achieved with a slower transition for larger speed penalizations $\beta$.
 We can quantify the discrepancy between the ground-truth curve $\gamma^\dagger$ and a reconstructed curve $\overline \gamma$ with respect to the $L^2$ norm by computing $D(\gamma^\dagger, \overline \gamma) := \norm{\gamma^{\dagger} - \overline \gamma}_{L^2}/\norm{\gamma^{\dagger}}_{L^2}$.
 We obtain that $D(\gamma^\dagger, \overline \gamma) = 0.00515$ for $\alpha=\beta = 0.1$ and $D(\gamma^\dagger, \overline \gamma) = 0.017$ for $\alpha=\beta = 0.4$.
 The reconstructed intensities for the parameter choices $\alpha=\beta = 0.1$ and $\alpha=\beta = 0.4$ are $87\%$ and $48\%$ of the ground truth's intensity respectively, as observed in Figure~\ref{fig:1:reconstruction_comparison}.